nickredding/cordova-plugin-apple-watch-link/README.md

 //			timestamp is the string representation of
 //				msgBody.TIMESTAMP
 //	error = function(errorString0
-//		Invoked when an error occured
+//		Invoked when an error occurred
 //			errorString = string describing the error followed
 //				by ":<timestamp>"
 //			<timestamp> is the value of msgBody.TIMESTAMP